ibmresilient/resilient-python-api/java/README.md

 ```
   co3.trustStore=<Path to keystore containing trusted certificates>
   co3.trustStorePassword=<keystore password>
-  co3.user=<User with which to connect to the Co3 server>
+  co3.user=<User with which to connect to the Resilient server>
-  co3.password=<Password for the Co3 user>
+  co3.password=<Password for the Resilient user>
-  co3.queueName=<The fully qualified name of the Co3 message destination (e.g. actions.201.mydest)>
+  co3.queueName=<The fully qualified name of the Resilient message destination (e.g. actions.201.mydest)>
   co3.hipChat.room=<The name or ID of the HipChat room>
   co3.hipChat.authToken=<The HipChat authentication token>
 ```